frictionlessdata/livemark/index.md

 > https://jinja.palletsprojects.com/en/3.0.x/templates/

-Livemark process your document using the Jinja templating language.
+Livemark processes your document using the Jinja templating language.
 Inside templates, you can use [Frictionless Framework](https://framework.frictionlessdata.io/) as a `frictionless` variable to work with tabular data.
-It's a high-level preprocessing so you can combine Logic with other syntax, such as Table or Chart:
+This is a high-level data preprocessing framework so you can combine Logic with other syntax, such as Table or Chart:

 {% raw %}
 ```